p2w34/blog/2020-03-21-case-study-java-fp-using-vavr/case-study-java-fp-using-vavr.md

 - use it to compose query to the database
 - knowing that database response might consist of multiple pages, for each page (large loop on the picture):
     - request access token and (small loop):
-        - publish to external endpoint (using access token) all entries from a single page, one at a time;
+        - publish to external endpoint (using access token) all entries from a single page, one at a time
-after each such successful operation, update _polling status_ on S3.
+        - after each such successful operation, update _polling status_ on S3.

 This example is based on a real microservice.
 It is built without any frameworks apart from Guice to provide dependency injection.